-On November 25, 2015, the Company entered into a Research, Collaboration and License Agreement relating to gene editing and HLA-engineering technology with Universal Cells, Inc. ("Universal Cells").
-The Company paid an upfront license and start-up fee of \$2.5 million to Universal Cells in November 2015 and a milestone payment of \$3.0 million in February 2016.
-Further milestone payments of up to \$44 million are payable if certain development and product milestones are achieved.
+On November 25, 2015, the Company entered into a Research, Collaboration and License Agreement relating to gene editing and Human Leukocyte Antigen ("HLA") engineering technology with Universal Cells, Inc. ("Universal Cells").
+The Company paid an upfront license and start-up fee of \$2.5 million to Universal Cells in November 2015, a milestone payment of \$3.0 million in February 2016 and a further milestone payment of \$0.5 million in March 2017.
+Further milestone payments of up to \$43.5 million are payable if certain development and product milestones are achieved.
 Universal Cells would also receive a profit-share payment for the first product, and royalties on sales of other products utilizing its technology.
-The upfront and start-up fee was expensed to research and development when incurred.
+The upfront license and start-up fee and milestone payments were expensed to research and development when incurred